 Your POS system is the central nervous system of your restaurant.
-Everything runs through it, at every second of every day, and assuming you have a decent one it should include things like: ordering, menu management, accounting for labor, payroll, sales, scheduling, to-go ordering, comps, discounts, rewards and loyalty program, table and customer management…the list goes on and on.
+Everything runs through it, at every second of every day, and assuming you have a decent one it should include things like: ordering, menu management, accounting for labor, payroll, sales, scheduling, to-go ordering, comps, discounts, rewards and loyalty program, table and customer management.
+The list goes on and on.
+So in this article we’re going to help guide you to the best one.

 It’s an Investment, Not an Expense